parisba/heyparis/content/posts/appleid/index.md

 [![](/cardfail.png#center)]()

 * **The Trigger:** The only recent activity on my account was a recent attempt to redeem a $500 Apple Gift Card to pay for my 6TB iCloud+ storage plan.
 The code failed.
 The vendor suggested that the card number was likely compromised and agreed to reissue it.
 Shortly after, my account was locked.
-An Apple Support representative suggested that this was the cause of the issue.
-The card was purchased from a major brick-and-mortar retailer (Australians, think Woolworths scale; Americans, think Walmart scale), so if I cannot rely on the provenance of that, and have no recourse, what am I meant to do?
+  * An Apple Support representative suggested that this was the cause of the issue: indicating that something was likely untoward about this card.
+  * The card was purchased from a major brick-and-mortar retailer (Australians, think Woolworths scale; Americans, think Walmart scale), so if I cannot rely on the provenance of that, and have no recourse, what am I meant to do?
+We have even sent the receipt, indicating the card's serial number and purchase location to Apple.

 [![](/account-locked.png#center)]()